 If you and your spouse had little assets or no children, you have the option to create the documents on your own.
 It’s important to take your time in completing these documents since they will be legally binding at the end of the process; meaning they may have long-term effects.

-Whether or not you work with an attorney, the following information will be needed in completing divorce papers:
+The following information will be needed in completing divorce papers:

 - Marriage license.